 Christmas craft, KNITTING, MAKE · November 6, 2019

-Christmas stocking patterns – a little guide to making the perfect wool Christmas stocking from knitting, crochet and a few sewing ideas for good measure.
+Christmas stocking patterns – a little guide to making your own Christmas stocking from knitting, crochet and sewing, depending on your craft of choice.
 Because whatever your skill level, handmade stockings make a really special part of your festive decorations as well as being an important part of Christmas morning when loved ones discover what’s inside!
 I’ve picked my favourite beautiful stockings to make including free Christmas stocking pattern ideas and other diy Christmas stocking projects to enjoy.
 Merry Christmas!

 I’ve found THE PERFECT knitted Christmas stocking knitting patterns for making Christmas stockings you’ll want to keep forever.
-They are by wonderful Olga Prinku and are available to buy from her Etsy store.
+They are by wonderful Olga Prinku and are available to buy from her Etsy store along with some of her finished hand knitted stockings.
 Olga has also kindly shared her tips for creating the perfect Christmas stocking too – so why not get the knitting needles out and start making a stocking or two, or three..?

 Buy Olga’s chunky knit Christmas stocking pattern on Etsy here >>